fredrik1998/OnlineSoupDelivery/README.md

 ## Online Soup Delivery
-Online soup delivery is an application in which you can order soups to yourself or gift to others.
+Online Soup Delivery is an application in which you can order soups to yourself or gift to others.

 ## Built With
 - React - The web framework used.